 Jérémie Molho

-Jérémie received his BA in Middle Eastern studies and MA in urban studies from Sciences Po Paris, and his PhD in geography (2016) from the University of Angers, France.
-From 2016 and 2019, he was research associate at the European University Institute in Florence, Italy (EUI), and then Marie Curie fellow at the National University of Singapore (2019-21) and the EUI (2021-22).
-His doctoral research explored the globalization of art markets in Istanbul, Singapore, Doha and Hong Kong.
-His post-doctoral research analyzed the governance of diversity in Doha and Singapore.
+Jérémie received his BA in Middle Eastern Studies and MA in Urban Studies from Sciences Po Paris, and his PhD in Geography (2016) from the University of Angers, France.
+From 2016 to 2019, he was a research associate at the European University Institute (EUI) in Florence, Italy, then a Marie Curie Fellow at the National University of Singapore (2019–21) and the EUI (2021–22).
+His doctoral research explored the globalization of art markets in Istanbul, Singapore, Doha, and Hong Kong.
+His postdoctoral research analyzed the governance of diversity in Doha and Singapore.
+From 2021 to 2023, he initiated and coordinated the National University of Singapore–University of Paris project Governing Diverse Cities in Europe and Asia.

 With Dines, N., Triandafyllidou, A., & Levitt, P. (2021).
 Managing cultural diversity and (re) defining the national in ‘global South’cities. (external link) Identities, 28(6), 690-698.